Marc Brašnić: Club career

 In 2015, Brašnić joined SC Paderborn 07 on loan from Bayer 04 Leverkusen.
 He made his 2.
 Bundesliga debut on 29 August 2015 against Arminia Bielefeld.
 He replaced Marcel Ndjeng after 85 minutes.

+On 2 September 2024, Brašnić signed with Bonner SC in the fifth-tier Mittelrheinliga.

 International career

 Brašnić was born in Germany and is of Croatian descent.
 He made two appearances for the Germany U15 squad, scoring one goal.
 He then switched federations and made an appearance for Croatia U19.